 Granny silences her sister with a look…

-‘Are you even sure we’ll find him here, in Aurora Skies?’
-Missy gets out of the taxi, checking out the ultra-modern spa complex.
+‘Are you even sure we’ll find him here, in Stadarfell?
+I’m not even sure it’s on the maps…’ Missy gets out of the taxi, checking out the ultra-modern spa complex.

-Granny pretends she didn’t hear her sister’s last comment.
+Granny pretends she didn’t hear her sister’s last comment, looking up at the imposing, modern facade.
 ‘We’re wasting our time, we should be out looking for him.’

 ‘Oh, dear – Sundhöll Spa is a treat for us!
 To get our minds and bodies in shape after the long flight – I think we’re worth it!
 And it was so easy to book, just a click!
 I even paid on-line, and-’